megapython/megapython/README.md

 ## About Me

-Hi, my name is {==Anil Kulkarni==} and I am passionate about coding.
+Hi, my name is Anil Kulkarni and I am passionate about coding.
 I am a self learned programmer and enjoy my daily dose of Python & Go.
 When I am not coding you can usually find me watching movies 🎬

 ## Post Schedule